 Presence and projection is ultimately about strength.My point is is that you should have practiced this to know what you want to do and then know how to fit it in to what the supervisors desires are.
 Smart people can make quick adjustments when their supervisors ask them for new things.
 If the supervisors are leaving some of this up to you, getting to the table in the most direct manner gives a presence of strength.Presence and projection is ultimately about strength.You can't have that without will and so you're in that aerobics room and you've put in the hours upon hours of presentation.
 You know exactly when you want to start your signals.
 By that I mean you should know when to start your signals so that you know how long it's going to take to finish your signals.
 I like to start and project my basketball signals and mechanics with my voice.
 I always start my signal in a way that allows me to finish my signal where I want to finish knowing where the ball is.
 By that I mean if I'm going to be at the 28 foot mark for free throws, I want my signals and mechanics finishing up just about the time I hit the 28 foot mark.
 Then, all I have to do is turn around and now begin my administration of the free-throw with my responsibilities as the new Trail, whatever those may be.

 We do not want an erosion of confidenceI don't want to finish my signal and be at the spot where I'm supposed to be and have to continue giving my signals and mechanics.
 I don't want to give my signal and then have that look like, "Oh wait!
-Now I got to get over to the slot or Center position."I do NOT want to, as a result have that sort of hesitant look not not knowing where I'm going to finish up.
+Now I got to get over to the slot or Center position."I do NOT want to, as a result have that sort of hesitant look, to have people thinking I don't know where I'm going to finish up.
 That is a presence and a projection issue, that although isn't tangible, is very real.
 A coach or administrator may not say "Man, he looks confused," those words may not actually come out.
 But, there is an erosion of confidence in people that have that hesitant look when they finish their signals and don't know exactly what their next position is supposed to be.---------------------------

 Check out this video that follows up on Monty's thoughts: